 What You Can Do to Support Healthy Bones

 You’d be hard-pressed to find advice against eating a fresh plant-rich diet and moving regularly.
 These two practices are vital for health and wellbeing.
-There’s another pillar to add to these two for healthy bones: feeding your microbiome.
+There’s another pillar to add to these two for healthy bones and osteoporosis prevention: feeding your microbiome.
 Let’s start there.

 Feed Your Microbiome.